LiliaFramework/Lilia/docs/docs/hooks/attribute_hooks.md

 ## Overview

 Attributes may define callback functions that run when a player's attribute table is being set up.
-These functions live on the `ATTRIBUTE` table of each attribute definition and are entirely optional.
-The only built‑in attribute hook is `OnSetup`, which is called whenever `lia.attribs.setup` runs.
+These functions live on the `ATTRIBUTE` table of each attribute definition.
+At the moment the only built‑in hook is `OnSetup`, which is executed for each attribute whenever `lia.attribs.setup(client)` runs on the server.

 ---